diegomiranda02/juris-graph-insights/README.md

     * **Relationship between Judicial Decisions and Acts, Chapters, Section, and Subsections:** (JUDICIAL_DECISION)-[REFERENCES]->(ACT), (JUDICIAL_DECISION)-[REFERENCES]->(CHAPTER), (JUDICIAL_DECISION)-[REFERENCES]->(SECTION) and (JUDICIAL_DECISION)-[REFERENCES]->(SUBSECTION) - Judicial decisions are connected to various legislative acts through different relationships.
 These relationships help establish clear references within the law.
 The first relationship means that the decision references the entire legislative act, indicating a reliance on or a broader connection to the entire legal framework.
 The second relationship specifies that the decision references a particular chapter within the legislative act, offering a more focused context.
 The third relationship means that the decision references a specific section, highlighting the reliance on or relevance to that particular section of the law.
 To provide even more detail, the model can include subsections, which connect the judicial decision to specific legal details within a section of the legislative act.
 These relationships allow for a comprehensive and organized representation of legal references in judicial decisions.

     * **Relationship between Acts, Chapters, Sections, and Subsections:** (ACT)-[CONTAINS]->(CHAPTER), (CHAPTER)-[CONTAINS]->(SECTION), and (SECTION)-[CONTAINS]->(SUBSECTION).
 These relationships represent the hierarchical structure of legal acts, with acts containing chapters, chapters containing sections, and sections containing subsections.
-While it's important to note that not all acts adhere to this exact structure, the aim of this article is to demonstrate the potential of graph analysis in the legal context.
+While it's important to note that not all acts adhere to this exact structure, this article aims to demonstrate the potential of graph analysis in the legal context.
 By modeling legal entities and their interactions within a graph, this approach offers a possible framework for understanding, visualizing, and analyzing legal processes and relationships.

 Nodes are represented in parentheses () and edges are represented in square brackets [].